 The data on these sleep aid products was submitted 15 years ago.
 Why this took so many years to reach the ears of consumers is unknown.
 Reuters reported Ganley was not available for an interview, but Burgess cited the agency’s “significant workload in regulating over-the-counter drug products” and the need to prioritize based on available agency resources.
 She added that the letter did not reflect any other initiatives at the FDA, including a recall and recent concerns over acetaminophen’s risk of liver toxicity.

-It's unfortunate more people don't know the benefits of Chinese herbs for sleeplessness.
+It’s unfortunate more people don’t know the benefits of Chinese herbs for sleeplessness.
 Natural sleep aids have always been needed and there are many wonderful plants and herbs that can benefit the sleep deprived.
 Herbs can calm the mind gently to stop all the repetitive thinking that tends to keep us awake at night.
 Chinese herbs do not have the side effects associated with prescription drugs and can be used safely long term.
-Check out this post for more information about how Chinese herbs work to help you fall asleep naturally.

 http://www.reuters.com/article/idUSTRE6444R720100505 (Reuters reporting by Susan Heavey)